ArupSEK/Trinetra/README.md

 ## ⚠️ Security Notes

-- Do not commit Nessus API keys to GitHub.
 - Do not share exported reports publicly.
 - Treat scan data as sensitive internal security evidence.
 - Use least-privilege API keys where possible.